aaronginder/gdp-growth-project/README.md

 * Run the dbt pipeline by executing `. ./scripts/run_dbt.sh` - this will run the dbt pipeline & tests

 ### **Generating dbt documentation**
 dbt generates documentation based on your SQL files and YAML configuration files.
-For example, generating detailed schemas based on the schema.yml file & generating a directed acyclic graph to show the data flow based on your SQL.
+For example, generating detailed schemas based on the schema.yml file & generating a directed acyclic graph to show the data flow based on your SQL

 1. Run `dbt docs generate --project-dir . --profiles-dir .` to create your documentation
 2. Navigate to the targets/index.html file.
 Either install HTML Preview extension (if using VS Code) or copy & paste the path into a browser